zahrabateninia/regex/README.md

 I used re.search , re.sub and other methods of regex module.

 Remember to check your regular expressions in [regex101](https://regex101.com/) to make sure you are using a correct pattern.
+The example are from module 3 of **Using Python to Interact with the Operating System**